kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 	}
 )
 ```
-These errors are used all over the handlers, where they are entered into an simple `ErrorMessage` function that logs and returns the error.
-One of my mentors provided this very simple template in Gin, which he used in his previous job.
+These errors are used all over the handlers, where they are entered into a simple `ErrorMessage` function that logs and returns the error.
+One of my mentors provided this very simple template in Gin, which he used in his previous job (in a large company).
 ```go
 import "github.com/gin-gonic/gin"